earth-metabolome-initiative/earth_metabolome_ontology/README.md

 1 row in set (0,01 sec)
 ```
 ## Inserting the sample data into a MySQL database
-- Edit the scripts/sql_insert_emi_data/config.py file and make sure that the path are pointing to the correct files.
+- Edit the scripts/sql_insert_emi_data/config.py file and make sure the paths are pointing to the correct files.
 > **_NOTE 1:_** To generate also a SKOS-based version of the Open Tree of Life download the tsv files from https://tree.opentreeoflife.org/about/taxonomy-version and include in the config.py the directory path to these files by replacing the ```None``` value with this path.